karthiaravinth/Chakra/README.md

 # Practice the coding

-This repositery has the different types of coding
+This repository has the different types of coding